dalsat/mucca-dataset/README.md

 The _Jupyter Notebook_ contains the operations to generate the csv from the json, should you need to costomize your dataset.

-Citing the dataset
+## Citing the dataset
----

-If you use this dataset, please cite it using the reference:
+If you use this dataset, please use the reference:

 ```
 @inproceedings{Bacc2012a,